Badruddin Tyabji: Education

 After learning Urdu and Persian at Dada Makhra's Madrassa, he joined the Elphinstone Institution (now Elphinstone College) in Bombay, after which he was sent to France for eye treatment.
 In 1860, at the age of sixteen, he joined Newbury High Park College in London.

-Whilst in England, his father gave him letters of introduction to Lord Ellenborough, the retired Governor-General of India After Newbury, Tyabji enrolled at the University of London and Middle Temple in 1863.
+Whilst in England, his father gave him letters of introduction to Lord Ellenborough, the retired Governor-General of India After Newbury, Tyabji enrolled at University College London a member institution of the University of London and Middle Temple in 1863.
 Suffering from deteriorating eyesight he returned to Bombay in late 1864 but resumed his studies at the Middle Temple in late 1865 and was called to the Bar in April 1867.

 Career

 Return to India

 On his return to Bombay in December 1867, Tyabji became the first Indian barrister in the High Court of Bombay.

 Tyabji was nominated to the Bombay Municipal Corporation in 1873.
-He was a member of the University of Bombay senate between 1875–1905 and appointed to the Bombay Legislative Council in 1882, resigning in 1886 owing to ill health.
+He was a member of the University of Bombay senate between 1875 and 1905 and appointed to the Bombay Legislative Council in 1882, resigning in 1886 owing to ill health.
 Along with Pherozeshah Mehta and Kashinath Trimbak Telang, he was largely responsible for forming the Bombay Presidency Association in 1885, a body which championed Indian interests and hosted the first meeting of the Indian National Congress in Bombay at the end of 1885.